Agatazzz/Agatazzz/README.md

 - 👀 I’m interested in artes e designer grafico
 - 🌱 I’m currently learning usar a plataforma
 - 💞️ I’m looking to collaborate on pensamento computacionak
-- 📫 How to reach me : agata.pinheiro@escola.pr.gov.br

 <!---
 Agatazzz/Agatazzz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.